Posts

 Alvvays - Brudenell Social, Leeds - October 25th 2014

 With a queue snaking out of the car park and a palpable excitement in the night air, the build up to tonight's show had an almost magical quality.
 The Brudenell consistently delivers us special moments; its gig history plotting a course mirroring our own musical adventures.
-Now with, deservedly, a national, if not international, reputation for bringing us the best new bands before anyone else, it was no surprise that this was the stage for Canadians Alvvays' debut Leeds performance.
+Now with, deservedly, a national, if not international, reputation for bringing us the best new bands before anyone else, it was no surprise that this was the stage for Canadians Alvvays ' debut Leeds performance.

 Daniel Lanois 'Flesh And Machine'

 Wow, where do I start with this guy?
 Now well into his 60s, Daniel Lanois was once the most important record producer on the planet as his CV will bare testament.
 We’re talking U2’s holy trinity of Unforgettable Fire, Joshua Tree and Achtung Baby, Peter Gabriel’s So and U, not forgetting Robbie Robertson’s gloriously eponymous debut to name but few.
 Not surprising then that he has a hat-trick of best album Grammy Awards to his name.
+What people may not know is that Mr Lanois has forged a career as a solo artist with over a dozen albums in the bag, several of his songs covered by major artists, creating material invariably erring towards the ambient, perfectly illustrated by numerous collaborations with the daddy himself, Brian Eno.

 Eliza And The Bear - Leeds Wardrobe October 12th